 Both Canada and the United States have substantial infrastructure gaps that hinder economic development and impact people’s quality of life.
 Governments at all levels in both countries are looking for ways to improve the quality of infrastructure with major funding commitments promised.

-There are many examples of innovative approaches and policies that are currently in use throughout the lifecycle of infrastructure that can be adapted and used to drive more value.
-To identify best practices, the U.S. Consulate in Toronto worked with the Infrastructure Lab and Canadian and American companies operating across borders in North America to launch the Canada-US Infrastructure Council (CUSIC).
+There are many examples of innovative approaches and policies that are currently in use throughout the life cycle of infrastructure that can be adapted and used to drive more value.
+To identify best practices, the U.S. Consulate in Toronto worked with the Infrastructure Lab and Canadian and American companies operating across North America to launch the Canada-US Infrastructure Council (CUSIC).

-Group members work to determine best practices and the most effective models used to build transparent project pipelines that will reduce political risk around major infrastructure projects in North America.
-As part of its research efforts, this stream explores the approach international jurisdictions at the national and sub-national levels take to establish project pipelines, with the goal of identifying best practices and replicating the model in Canada/US.
+Group members worked to determine how governments determined how and where to spend infrastructure dollars.
+Transparent project pipelines developed by a combination of evidence and expertise help reduce the risk of projects being cancelled.
+This gives companies confidence to invest in skills and new equipment, and saves public money.
+As part of its research efforts, this stream explores the approach international jurisdictions at the national and state and provincial levels take to establish project pipelines, with the goal of identifying best practices and replicating the model in Canada/US.

 To read our ‘Getting off the Project Roller Coaster’ report, click the icon below: